keyvank/tsp/src/1-build.md

         return is_changed
 ```

 The code above models a wire as a Python class.
 By definition, a wire that is not connected to anything remains in the `Z` (Free) state.
 Through the `put` option, a driver (Which can be a battery, or a gate), may drive that wire with some voltage.
 The final voltage of your wire is then decided by iterating over all of the voltages that are applied to your wire.
+The reason we are storing the voltage values applied to the wire in a dictionary is that, we don't want a single driver to be able to drive the wire two different values.

+The `put` function will also check if there has been a change in the values applied on the wire.
+This will later help our simulator to check if the circuit being simulated has reached to a stable state, in which the values of all the wires remain fixed.

-Sometimes (Specifically in circuits containing feedback-loops and recursions, it's necessary to assume a wire already has some value to converge to a solution, thus we have designed an `assume()` function to set a assumed value for a wire, in case no gates have drived value into it).
+Sometimes (Specifically in circuits containing feedback-loops and recursions), it's necessary to assume a wire already has some value to converge to a solution, thus we have designed an `assume()` function to set a assumed value for a wire, in case no gates have drived value into it).
 If you don't understand what `assume()` function does yet, don't worry.
 We'll see its usage in the next sections.

-## Magical switch
+## Magical switches

-The most primitive element in a digital system is a transistor.
+The most primitive element in a digital system (And our simulation) is a transistor.
 A transistor is an electrical domino piece.
 It converts electrical causes to electrical effects.
 In very simple terms, a transistor is an electrically controlled switch.
 There are 3 wires involved which are known as *base*, *emitter*, and *collector*.
 The base wire is the controller of the switch.
 An electrical potential between the base and collector wires will cause the emitter wire to get connected with the collector wire.
 In other words, the base wire will decide if emitter and collector are connected with each other or not.
 The collector will collect electrons and the emitter will emit them.

 https://upload.wikimedia.org/wikipedia/commons/3/37/Transistor.symbol.npn.svg